-- Alcohol consumption in young people varies strongly between EU member states (Bräker & Soellner, 2016).
+• Alcohol consumption in young people varies strongly between EU member states (Bräker & Soellner, 2016).
 In member states with a high proportion of drinking adolescents, the proportion of excessive drinkers (binge drinking) is also high.
 On average, young drivers do not tend to drink and drive more often than middle-aged drivers in the EU (Goldenbeld et al., 2020).
-However, compared to middle-aged drivers, their crash risk is higher at a lower blood alcohol level (Jongen et al, 2018; Peck et al., 2008).
-This is probably caused by inexperience in driving and a lack of developed higher order skills.
+However, compared with middle-aged drivers, their crash risk is higher at a lower blood alcohol level (Jongen et al., 2018; Peck et al., 2008).
+This is probably caused by inexperience in driving and a lack of developed higher order skills making them more prone to impairment.
 Inexperience in managing alcohol consumption may also be a factor.
-Young drivers also drive more often under the influence of alcohol with peers in their car (Houwing et al., 2015).
-Therefore, they not only put their own lives at risk but also those of their passengers, and of course those of the road users with whom they collide. - In EU member states, young male drivers drive more often under the influence of illegal drugs than either drivers of 25 or more years or young female drivers, especially where cannabis use is concerned (Schulze et al., 2012).
+Young drivers also drive more

+- often under the influence of alcohol with peers in their car (Houwing et al., 2015).
+Therefore, they not only put their own lives at risk but also those of their passengers, and of course those of the road users with whom they collide. - In EU member states, young male drivers drive more often under the influence of illegal drugs than either drivers of 25 or more years or young female drivers (Achermann Stürmer, Meesmann & Berbatovci, 2019; Furian et al., 2021).
 Meta-analyses show that crash risk is not the same for all drugs (Elvik, 2013; Rogeberg & Elvik, 2016; Rogeberg, 2019).
 While cannabis increases crash risk a little, cocaine and especially amphetamines considerably increase the crash risk.
-Driving while intoxicated by a combination of drugs, in particular the combination of alcohol and drugs, increases the crash risk most (Asbridge, Wickens, Mann, & Cartwright, 2017; Herrera-Gómez, García-Mingo, Colás, González-Luque, & Alvarez, 2019). - Young people are inherently curious about new stimuli.
-They have trouble focusing on the most significant traffic stimuli, and their ability to suppress impulsive reactions is not fully developed.
-A naturalistic driving study from the USA reveals that while distracted the crash risk of young drivers (16-29 years of age) is increased and for most distracting activities (with the exception of operating a screen) the increase in crash risk is greater than for middle-aged drivers (30-64 years of age) (Gershon et al., 2019; Guo et al., 2017; Lu, Guo, & Li, 2020).
-Young drivers are not distracted more often than middle-aged drivers (Klauer et al., 2014) but the prevalence of particular distracting activities differs.
-Young drivers for instance text for 3.3% of driving time and middle-aged and older drivers for only 1.1% (Guo et al., 2017). - For young drivers, fatigue is of more importance than for older drivers, because they more often drive at night, the time of day when people are naturally inclined to sleep (Lyon et al., 2020).
+Driving while intoxicated by a combination of drugs, in particular the combination of alcohol and drugs, increases the crash risk most (Asbridge et al., 2017; Herrera-Gómez et al., 2019). - Young people are inherently curious about new stimuli.
+They tend to have trouble focusing on the most significant traffic stimuli, and their ability to suppress impulsive reactions is not fully developed.
+A naturalistic driving study from the USA reveals that while distracted the crash risk of young drivers (16-29 years of age) is increased and for most distracting activities (with the exception of operating a screen) the increase in crash risk is greater than for middle-aged drivers (30-64 years of age) (Gershon et al., 2019; Guo et al., 2017; Lu, Guo & Li, 2020).
+Young drivers are not distracted more often than middle-aged drivers (Klauer et al., 2014) but the prevalence of particularly distracting activities differs.
+Young drivers for instance text for 3% of driving time and middle-aged and older drivers for only 1% (Guo et al., 2017). - For young drivers, fatigue tends to be a more important factor than for older drivers, because they drive more often at night, the time of day when people are naturally inclined to sleep (Lyon et al., 2020).
 In addition, there is a mismatch between the biological development of the sleep-wake rhythm, the amount of sleep young people need, and the daily rhythm imposed by school, education or work (Jolles, 2019).
 Yet, fatigue caused by lack of sleep is hard to recognize in young people and therefore difficult to control (Paterson & Dawson, 2017).
 A UK study shows that lack of sleep prior to driving is related to higher crash risk (Groeger, 2006).

-4.3.4 Attitudes and social environment
+3.3.4 Attitudes and social environment